alina-tariq/smartcustomerservices/README.md

 utf8mb4_general_ci.
 Then, open the browser to localhost/Team_28_Sec_03/mainpage.php.

 In the database will be some initialized values in most tables.
-There is one admin user, their credentials are 'kiera pass123' there is no way to create new admin users without using another admin user.
+There is one admin user, their credentials are 'kieran pass123' there is no way to create new admin users without using another admin user.